History (HIST) 224

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-Conrad, Margaret, and Alvin Finkel.
-History of the Canadian Peoples: Beginnings to 1867, 5th ed.
-Toronto: Pearson Education, 2009.
+Conrad, Margaret, Alvin Finkel and Donald Fyson.
+History of the Canadian Peoples: Beginnings to 1867, Vol. 1, 7th ed.
+Toronto: Pearson Education, 2019.

 All other materials are available online.